North Macedonia Prime Minister Zoran Zaev resigns | DW | 31.10.2021

 Zoran Zaev, the prime minister of North Macedonia, announced his resignation on Sunday night.

-His exit from office comes after his party, tthe Social Democrats, suffered losses in local elections.
+His exit from office comes after his party, the Social Democrats, suffered losses in local elections.

 Zaev said at a press conference, "I take responsibility for these developments.
 I resign from the post of prime minister and party president."